K2SOsint/Bookmarklets/README.md

 # How to use:
 Copy and paste the JavaScript into a new bookmark at the same place where the URL normally goes.
 Don't forget to give the bookmark a name so you can remember its function.
 After saving you can click the bookmark to activate the script.

 Please note that for a lot of bookmarklets to work, ***pop-ups*** need to be ***enabled*** in the ***settings*** of the browser.
-Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an online website first.
+Also, do not execute a bookmarklet from the blank or starting page of a browser, but go to an active webpage first.

-### Builtwith Analytics bookmarklet 🔮
+### AdsAnalysis bookmarklet
-This bookmarklet takes any analytics code as input and will drop it in Builtwith.com to find any attached domains to the analytics code.
+Made this bookmarklet thanks to the excellent presentation of Craig Silverman.
+Once installed, click your bookmark when you are on the website to check if ads.txt is present.
+If so, it will open up a second tab to look in well-known.dev for more information.

-### Censys bookmarklet :page_with_curl:
+### BuiltwithCensys bookmarklet 🔮
-This bookmarklet will let you search for analytics codes in the reponse body with Censys.
-Just drop in any full analytics code and if Censys has scraped the site, it will return results.
+This bookmarklet takes any analytics code as input and will drop it in Builtwith.com and Censys.io to find any attached domains to the analytics code.
+Merged two of my bookmarklets into one.

 ### EmailFinder bookmarklet :e-mail:
 If you want to search for (hidden) e-mailadresses in the text or source code of a webpage (including in comments), click this bookmarklet.
 If there are e-mail addresses present, it will return them in a new window.
 Otherwise a pop-up will state that nothing has been found.